danielroe/roe.dev/content/blog/today-is-your-day.md

 <img src="/img/climbing.jpg" alt="Daniel climbing a route with pink holds in a bouldering gym" height="525" width="720">
 </a>

+It's a lovely, inclusive community, and if you ever fancy joining me for a climb (even as a total beginner!) you'd be very welcome.

 I've been bouldering just over a year (I started in September 2023), and in that time - mostly in 2024 - I've climbed in 35 gyms around the world.
-It's a lovely, inclusive community.

-(If you ever fancy joining me for a climb (even as a total beginner!) you'd be very welcome.)
+Blending physical fun and intellectual work has been a recipe for feeling like more of a whole person

-More importantly, along the way, I discovered the importance of looking after my own needs.
+I can't attribute it just to bouldering, but over these last two years, I've begun to discover the importance of looking after my own needs.
 Rather than living entirely in my head, I think it's important to enjoy physicality and being 'embodied'.

-- **Next year, I want to get more in touch with myself**.

-I don't entirely know what that means, but I want to continue to live in sync with what I need.
+I don't entirely know what that will mean, but I want to continue to live in sync with what I need.

+- **Next year, I want to continue to look after myself**.

 ## You’ll join the high fliers who soar to high heights